befelix/Safe-RL-Benchmark/README.rst

   >>> policy.parameters = [1, 1, 1]

 Notice that we did not use the default parameters this time.
-The LinearPolicy is a linear mapping from an element of a d_state-dimensional element to a d_action-dimensional element.
+The LinearPolicy is a linear mapping from an element of a d_state-dimensional space to a d_action-dimensional space.
 Our ``linear_car`` instance with the default arguments is just a car with a (position, velocity)-state on a line, thus our state space is two dimensional and we can accelerate along the line, so our action space is one dimensional.